hrrno/wp1/README.md

 * An online prototype interface for MFR has been constructed and is undergoing refinement
 * Metadata from the registers will be used to generate data access requests
 * Tooling will be constructed so to maximize ease of integration in partner projects
+* HRR Metadata with integrated sensitivity and publishing information is available on the web
+* Bsaic variable browser available

 #### 6: Online data analysis for researchers pilot